What is Wallace?

 How does Wallace work?

-If you encounter an emergency before the end of your term, you’ll have instant access to your savings.
-If you tap into your emergency fund for non-emergency spendings, however, you will be subject to a penalty.
+If you encounter an emergency at any time, you’ll have instant access to your savings.
+If you tap into your account for non-emergencies during your commitment term, you’ll be subject to a penalty.

 Is Wallace FDIC insured?

-Yes, all accounts will be issued into bank certificates of deposit (CDs), which are FDIC insured up to $250,000.
+Yes, all accounts will be issued into bank fixed deposits, which are FDIC insured up to $250,000.

 How does Wallace offer such high returns?

-By locking up your money for anything other than a defined emergency, we are able to put your account in a modified bank CD, which typically has much higher returns than savings accounts.
+By committing your money for emergency uses, we’re able to put your money into fixed deposit accounts, which have much higher returns than savings accounts.

 How does Wallace make money?

-We earn a fee through our banking partners for all deposits.
+We earn a fee through our banking partners for getting your deposits.
 Think of it as the bank sharing some of its profits with us.
 Because of this, the quoted APY you get will always be the amount you earn, with zero fees ever taken from your account.

 How do I get my Wallace emergency fund?

-You can transfer funds between your Wallace account and any external bank account.
+You can transfer funds with any external bank account.
 There are no transfer fees between these accounts.

 What is the minimum deposit size?